-- DO choose crunchy fruits and vegetables.
+- DO choose crunchy (opens in a new tab).
 Chewing these foods promotes the production of saliva, which helps flush decay-causing bacteria from your mouth.
 Apples, carrots, celery, and cauliflower are especially potent grime-busters.

 - DO include dairy products in your daily diet.
 Dairy foods (including milk, yogurt, and cheese) contain lactic acid, which helps protect your teeth from decay.
 Hard cheeses are especially powerful in the fight against tooth decay, as they polish the teeth.